Table of Contents

 Functions of Goblet Cells

-Apart from comprising the epithelial lining of various organs, production of large glycoproteins and carbohydrates, the most important function of goblet cells is the secretion of mucus.
+Apart from comprising the epithelial lining of various organs, production of large glycoproteins and carbohydrates, the most important function of goblet cells is mucus secretion.
 This mucus is a gel-like substance that is composed mainly of mucins, glycoproteins, and carbohydrates.

 The following are the functions of mucus.